siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 The first beam splitter only prepares two coherent arm beams.
 The loading question belongs to recombination, not to the initial split (see @sec:split).

-The input laser carries intensity $2u$.
-The first beam splitter produces two arm beams of amplitude $E_0$ and intensity $u$ each.
-At recombination, the two equal arm amplitudes add in phase: $E_0 + E_0 = 2E_0$, intensity $4u$ at the bright fringe.
-Each arm is the equal-amplitude in-phase response to the other ($k=1$), so
+At equal-beam recombination, the arm amplitudes are equal, so each arm is the full-amplitude in-phase response to the other: $k=1$.
+The dielectric formula then gives directly

 $$
 c_{\mathrm{eff}}=\frac{c}{2}.
 $$

-The recombiner routes this $4u$ overlap into the output ports: bright port carries $2u$, dark port $0$, recovering the input laser energy.
-The ordinary reading reports a $2u$ output beam propagating at $c$ and predicts no delay.
+The ordinary reading takes the routed output beam and predicts no delay.
 The experiment is a direct time-of-flight test between these two readings.

 ---